12 min read

-PRIVATE – There are 11 private obstetric wards in Hong Kong.
+PRIVATE – There are 13 private obstetric wards in Hong Kong.
 The private hospitals in Hong Kong do not have the same stringent reporting requirements so unfortunately, there are few statistics available.
-That being said, they attract a very high standard of medical professionals, have fluent English speakers on-staff and have a financial incentive to provide a very high standard-of-care that is patient centered.
+That being said, they attract a very high standard of medical professionals, have fluent English speakers on-staff, and have a financial incentive to provide a very high standard of care that is patient-centered.

-At present, public hospitals and the new private hospital Gleneagles can offer grades 2B and 3 NICUs, are best trained and equipped to handle neonatal emergencies.
+At present, only public hospitals and the new private hospital Gleneagles can offer grades 2B and 3 NICUs.
+These hospitals are best trained and equipped to handle neonatal emergencies.

 PRIVATE – One of the primary benefits of going through the private system is the ‘continuity of care’ model.
 Using a private obstetrician means you will see the same doctor at every appointment throughout your pregnancy and, if you choose to give birth privately, during childbirth.
 You also get to select any other doctors present at your birth – the most common being your anesthetist and pediatrician.
 Your obstetrician may prefer working with some doctors and institutions, but you have the freedom to choose the hospital, anesthetist and pediatrician.